hustf/LuxorLabels/README.md

 The interface is flexible: you would be able to deal with different angles, fonts and padding boxes by modifiying the Luxor context.
-If you are trying to find the necessary image size for displaying all labels without overlap, the function `LuxorLabels.non_overlapping_labels_data` may be helpful.

 See inline docs, and see the test folder for examples.